| Inbound Marketing 8 Min Read

 SEO is Never Finished

 The key to a successful SEO strategy is to understand that it’s never finished.
 SEO is a constantly moving target, but it’s also made up of core fundamentals.
-By ensuring your core strategy is solid, and building in new strategies and techniques if they make sense to, you’ll have a solid SEO strategy in place that returns on your investment time and time again.
+By ensuring your core SEO strategy is solid, and building in new strategies and techniques if they make sense to, you’ll have a solid SEO strategy in place that returns on your investment time and time again.

 After all, continued investment in your SEO strategy is continued investment in your marketing strategy.